gracebir/datastructure-algorithm/README.md

 A *doubly linked list* can be thought of as a bidirectional singly list.
 Each node in the doubly linked list has both a next pointer and prev pointer.

 ### Stack and Queues
+1. STACK
+A *stack* is a data structure in which only the last inserted element can be removed and accessed.
+Think about plates on a table.
+This is a principles known as last in, first out (LIFO)

+**-Peek** O(1): means returning the last-added element without removing it from the data structure.

+**-Insert** O(1): adding something to the end, it can be done with Linked list and array method push()

+**-Deletion** O(1): or pop delete something to the begining of the data structure, and can also be done using linked list.

+**Access** O(n): accessing elements in the data structure at *nth* node from the top.

+2. QUEUE

+A *queue* is also a data structure, but you can remove only the first added element.
+This is a principle known as *first in, first out* (FIFO).